 How Does COVID-19 Spread?

 Coronavirus, also called “Bioweapon,” has secret ammunition called a super-spreader.
-Super spreader works a bit differently from a typical infection spreader.
+A super spreader works a bit differently from a typical infection spreader.
 A super-spreader catches the infection much like a normal carrier but spreads it to an average of 8 people as opposed to an average of 2.6 people.

 Medical travelers can save anywhere from 2o% to 80% on treatments in countries like Mexico with 40% to 65% savings.

 Destination surgery travelers need to outweigh the risks of not undergoing necessary medical procedures with the risks of contracting any illness.
 Medical tourists need to make sure they are not going to substandard facilities without sufficient infrastructure and protocols in place to be proactive in combating harmful pathogens.
-Clinical accreditation is crucial in reducing the risk activities by establishing infection control of viruses like Coronavirus.
+Clinical accreditation is crucial in reducing risk by establishing infection control for viruses like coronavirus.

 Coronavirus Impact on Medical Tourism

-Short term impact of COVID-19 on medical travel is imminent for some countries like Thailand and China.
-The long term effect on medical tourism is unknown and depends on levels of spread and severity, as well as the levels of reaction, complacency, and inaction.
-Tourism, in general, is expected to get hit hard and medical tourism is expected to suffer the hardest.
+Short-term implications of COVID-19 on health-related travel are imminent for some countries like Thailand and China.
+The long-term effect of medical tourism is unknown and depends on levels of spread and severity, as well as the levels of reaction, complacency, and inaction.
+Tourism, in general, is expected to get hit hard, and health tourism is expected to suffer the hardest.

 A global collaboration of scientists is creating a path to a speedy human intervention to contain outbreaks with vaccines and antiviral medications.
 Environmental factors such as heat and humidity in the summer months can also help alleviate the novel Coronavirus.
 Another scenario is that it will mutate at a rate that makes it harder to infect people.